sebastianedberg/v5-aep-sdk-partner-demo/README.md

 ## SDK V5

-In this demo app you will be using the [Adobe Experience Cloud Platform SDK for iOS or Android](https://aep-sdks.gitbook.io/docs/).
+In this demo app you will be using the [Adobe Experience Platform SDK for iOS or Android](https://aep-sdks.gitbook.io/docs/).
 The SDK will support more platforms to come like React Native.

 ## Download SDK